If you test positive and live in a residence hall

 - Please include your building and room number.

-- You will receive daily check-in phone calls from the Raleigh County Health Department and CARE Team, as well.
+- You will receive daily check-in phone calls from the CARE Team.

 - If symptoms worsen: